SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 1. Insert the flasher image SD card into to the BeagleBone Black.
 Power on the BBB (i.e. plug in the USB) while depressing the SD boot button until the 4 user LEDs come on.
 After about 30 seconds, the flasher program will start as indicated by the user leds cycling in a back-and-forth pattern.
 The reflashing process could take 10-15 minutes, depending on the speed of the SD card.

 ## Testing the System
-Using an SSH client, like Putty, and a USB to computer connection, connect to the Beagle Bone Black SSH using IP 192.168.7.2 on port 22.
+Using an SSH client, like PuTTYy, and a USB to computer connection, connect to the Beagle Bone Black SSH using IP 192.168.7.2 on port 22.

 The new login uses the following credentials: